-In order to streamline reporting processes and harmonise with existing financial/non-financial reporting deadlines, the ESG Code will introduce an alignment of the reporting period with the financial year of reporting entities.
-The inaugural reporting year will commence in 2023, and the deadline for ESG reporting submission for this year is set for the third quarter of 2024 (the specific date will be confirmed in due course).
-For the companies whose financial years that do not follow the standard January to December cycle, reporting periods will be adjusted accordingly.
+In order to streamline reporting processes and harmonise with existing financial/non-financial reporting deadlines, the ESG Code introduces an alignment of the reporting period with the financial year of reporting entities.
+For the companies whose financial years do not follow the standard January to December cycle, reporting periods can be adjusted accordingly.